e-h-dev/trip-discoverer/README.md

 I realised that I had put in the wrong name for the password input.
 - I tried to create a function, that a separate user can add a review to any trip.
 Since this app is working with mongo and is a non-relrional database there was an id key error.
+- to create a delete confirmation i tried to create a button which activates a javascript funtion creating a new button to the Dom with href link to the python delete funciton.
+This did not work.
+I realised that the python route which the delte funtion activates is a backend function connectiing the app to the mongo data base, the javascript function will only speak to the DOM as a front end html builder rendering the url_for to the python function useless.
+To fix this issue I cchejed the href in devtools
+To fix this bug I wrote the html for the confirmaton and hid it with dispaly none in css.
+The javascript funciton changes the display prperties of both buttins hiding the first delete buttoon and reveaing the confirmation button.
+- This above fix was not good enough as this caused a second bug.
+The javascript funciton only worked on the first trip of th elist the rest of the items on display the delete button was inactive.
+The reason for this bug is that I targeted the HTML elemnts woth javascript via the ids.
+In javascript only one identical id could be used.
+I changer the funciton to target the HTML class created a for loop to iteraete over all instanses of the class, this way the delete confirmation was active on all trips dispalyed.